Bryant School District

 - Report to the proper authorities any cases of suspected child maltreatment, neglect, or abuse.

 - Adhere to all policies of the District.

-- Perform other duties as assigned by the Director of Early Childhood Education.
+- Perform other duties as assigned by the Special Education Director or Assistant Special Education Director.

 - Accuracy - Ability to perform work accurately and thoroughly.